denys-olleik/accounting/readme.md

    2. Runs create-db script to create tables, columns, relationships, indexes.
    3. I will later add optional sample data.

-## Introduction to general ledger and chart of accounts
+## Journal and accounts

+Journal entries are recorded against specific accounts, where each account has a type that falls into one of five categories: Assets, Liabilities, Equity, Revenues, and Expenses.

 In accounting, there are five types of accounts: Assets, Liabilities, Equity, Revenues, and Expenses.
 Every transaction affects at least two accounts.
 Examples of transactions include creating invoices, receiving payments, performing reconciliations, and adjusting inventory, among others.